Best glue for scrapbooking, journaling and photo albums in 2026: stick 'em up!

 Expensive in North America

 With each piece measuring 12mm x 17mm, these adhesive double-sided photo stickers by German manufacturer Herma are a nice size.
-The stickers are fairly easy to peel off but could be fiddly depending on your dexterity.
-The adhesive is double sided so you can apply them to the photo and then stick it onto the surface.
-The stickers are solvent-free and so they are safe to use on your precious photos and these little stickers have lots of other uses too.
+The stickers are fairly easy to peel off, but could be fiddly depending on your dexterity.
+The adhesive is double-sided, so you can first apply the sticker to the photo and then stick it onto the surface.
+The stickers are solvent-free, so they are safe to use on your precious photos, and they have lots of other uses, too.

-What's great is that one side is ready for use, the other covered by the backing paper with a pull tab.
-You want to be sure of your positioning of your photos before you stick them down, though, as these are for permanent mounting of photos, receipts, cuttings and so on.
+What's great is that one side is ready for use, the other covered by backing paper with a pull tab.
+You want to be sure of the positioning of your photos before you stick them down, though, as these are for permanent mounting of photos, receipts, cuttings, and so on.

 (Image credit: The Photo Album)